 Translator Itamar Haritan worked closely with Abergel to translate the Haggadah into English starting in 2017 and has updated parts of it since then with his help.
-The Israeli Black Panthers Haggadah will be a completely bilingual (Hebrew-English) book and in addition to the new translation from Haritan and introduction from Abergel, there will be other essays that reflect on the Israeli Black Panthers and the Haggadah text.
-It will also include powerful archival images of the Panthers and their activism.
+The Israeli Black Panthers Haggadah is a completely bilingual (Hebrew-English) book and in addition to the new translation from Haritan and introduction from Abergel, there are other new essays that reflect on the Israeli Black Panthers and the Haggadah text.
+It also includes powerful archival images of the Panthers and their activism.

-On this site, we have also provided a free preview of a section of the Haggadah that you can use at your Seder table.
+On this site, we have also provided a free preview of an earlier section of the Haggadah that you can use at your Seder table.
 Click here to download it.

 We are so proud to present this new book project.

 Producer: Barak Heymann, Director and Editor: Alon Levi, Director of Photography: Yaniv Linton, Script: Amir Pavlovitch